gbinal/gbinal.github.com/pages/smart-speaker.md

 * What is the President doing today?
 * Recent Executive Branch activity.
 * Who are my [senators | member of congress | state legislators | city councilmember]?
 What is their phone number?
+* Recent DC alerts.
+* Recent tweets from a specific account (or twitter list).
+* Local police scanner.

 ## Tips
 * Create and link free iheartradio and tunein accounts.
 They unlock a significant amount of material.